 When is my child too sick to go to school?If a student experiences the following symptoms at school, school personnel will contact the parent/guardian in order to arrange for someone to pick him/her up from school:

-- The temperature of 100 degrees or above
+- A temperature of 100 degrees or above

 - Nausea accompanied by vomiting

 - Pain that does not subside after resting

 - Appears ill, even though symptoms are vague